xyb/robotframework-debuglibrary/README.rst

     > help
     Input Robotframework keywords, or commands listed below.
-    Use "libs" or "l" to see available libraries, use "keywords" or "k" to see list of library keywords, use the TAB keyboard key to auto complete keywords.
+    Use "libs" or "l" to see available libraries, use "keywords" or "k" to see the list of library keywords, use the TAB keyboard key to autocomplete keywords.

     Documented commands (type help <topic>):
     ========================================